 Many of the *concepts* of connecting things are useful.

-For example, here’s a breakthrough idea: connect a 3D-printed liver to a monitoring system that checks liver function and configures adjustments to its tiny digital gadgetry.
+For example, here’s a breakthrough idea: connect a 3D-printed liver to a monitoring system that checks liver function and configures adjustments to the artificial liver’s tiny digital gadgetry.

 The problem – and it’s an all-infiltrating one the entire of the Connected World – is the virtually endless lists of Disconnects.
 (Think of the issues with a digitally-fatty printed liver – they could dwarf a lifetime of alcohol abuse.)